LittleHelicase/pivi/README.md

 Pivi resides in bundle.js consisting of all necessary modules, thus only bundle.js must be included to run pivi.
-Pivi is the initialised by calling it's constructor, providing the handle of the canvas to draw on.
+Pivi is then initialised by calling it's constructor, providing the handle of the canvas to draw on.

-Following is a table of all function available outside the scope of pivi for browsers:
+Following is a table of all functions available outside the scope of pivi for browsers:

 Function | Description
 -------- | -----------
 startAnimation(data) | Starts an animation with the provided pivi input data.
 This will auto-stop a running animation.
-If no more than one frame is provided, no animation is startet, but the frame is drawn nonetheless stopAnimation() | Stops the currently running animation draw(data) | Syntactical enhancement.
-This is a synonym to startAnimation setAnimationFPS | Sets the animations frames per second. setAnimationInterval | Sets the interval between each frame. getCurrentFPS | Returns the currently archieved frames per second. getCurrentInterval | Returns the interval between the last and current frame.
+If no more than one frame is provided, no animation is started, but the frame is drawn nonetheless stopAnimation() | Stops the currently running animation draw(data) | See startAnimation(data) setAnimationFPS | Sets the animations frames per second setAnimationInterval | Sets the interval between each frame getCurrentFPS | Returns the currently archieved frames per second getCurrentInterval | Returns the interval between the last and current frame

 # Supported Commands
 All points can be written as a tupel or you can simply omit all commas or brackets.